-In effect the Bozeman Trail had become a military road.
-The protection afforded by the U.S. Army presence enraged the tribes and began a two year conflict, known as Red Cloud’s War.
-Under the leadership of Oglalla Lakota chief Red Cloud, raids and ambushes were carried out against soldiers, civilians, supply trains and anyone else brazen enough to attempt the trail.
+In effect, the Bozeman Trail had become a military road.
+The protection afforded by the U.S. Army presence enraged the tribes and began a two-year conflict, known as Red Cloud’s War.
+Under the leadership of Lakota chief Red Cloud, raids and ambushes were carried out against soldiers, civilians, supply trains, and anyone else brazen enough to attempt the trail.

 These attacks culminated in three famous incidents.
-The Fetterman Massacre, in December, 1866, which saw an army detachment of 79 soldiers and 2 civilians led by Captain William Fetterman lured from Fort Phil Kearney and utterly destroyed within a few miles of the fort.
+The Fetterman Massacre, in December 1866, which saw an army detachment of 79 soldiers and 2 civilians led by Captain William Fetterman lured from Fort Phil Kearney and utterly destroyed within a few miles of the fort.
 On August 1, 1867, the Hayfield Fight, where 19 soldiers and 6 civilians detailed for guard and hay cutting duty were attacked.
-Under siege for over 8 hours they managed to hold off 500 hundred warriors until help arrived.
-The Wagon Box Fight, where a detachment of 31 soldiers sent out to guard a team of wood cutters, was encircled, yet fought off numerous attacks over a five hour period from hundreds of warriors.
+Under siege for over eight hours, they managed to hold off 500 hundred warriors until help arrived.
+The Wagon Box Fight, where a detachment of 31 soldiers sent out to guard a team of woodcutters, was encircled, yet fought off numerous attacks over a five-hour period from hundreds of warriors.

 Source: National Park Service